kommencee/Kceilord/README.md

 - 👋 Hi, I’m @Kamran
-- 👀 I’m interested in Data Analysis and into Machine learning
+- 👀 I’m interested in Data Science and into Machine learning
-- 🌱 I’m currently pursuing a masters in Data Science
+- 🌱 I’m currently working as a Consultant in Data/AI space
-- 💞️ I’m looking for internships or work opportunities
+- 💞️ Open to work opportunities
 - 📫 Reach me at rahmankamran57@gmail.com

 <!---